Alvarez sets example for 5-25 Soldiers to emulate

+FORT POLK, La. — Sgt.
+Jessica Alvarez has been in the Army for less than a year but has already proved why she’s a valuable Soldier.

-Sgt.
-Jessica Alvarez, a fire control specialist assigned to Charlie Battery, 5th Battalion, 25th Field Artillery Regiment, 3rd Brigade Combat Team, 10 Mountain Division, operates an Advanced Field Artillery Tactical Data System while in the back of a humvee on March 6 at Fort Polk.
-The AFATDS is used to provide automated support for planning, coordinating, controlling and executing fires and effects."
+“I’ve only been doing field artillery since January,” said Alvarez, a fire control specialist assigned to Charlie Battery, 5th Battalion, 25th Field Artillery Regiment, 3rd Brigade Combat Team, 10th Mountain Division.
+“But I qualified on a big safety test that allowed my unit to certify.”

+Alvarez made a 90% on the Fire Direction Center safety exam which tests the proficiency of Soldiers to perform their duties as FDC computers and section sergeants, an impressive achievement for a new Soldier.

+In 2011, after graduating from high school, Alvarez joined the Navy.
+However, after eight years of serving, she decided that she wanted a change.

 |Date Taken: